-The campus bookstore is in the Whitaker Campus Center, offers textbooks, school supplies, school spirit wear - including t-shirts and sweatshirts, gifts, snacks, and sells many small necessities.
+The Gear Shop is in the Whitaker Campus Center, offers e-textbooks, school supplies, school spirit wear - including t-shirts and sweatshirts, gifts, snacks, and sells many small necessities.
 The bookstore also rents texts, be sure to check availability and the dates for return of your rented texts.
+Gear Shop regular hours are Monday-Friday from 9am to 5pm (closed when College closed).